harshita020btece25-gif/Project/README.md

 Product category cards
 Footer with multiple sections
 Clean and organized layout using CSS
 Interactive hero image carousel using JavaScript
+Responsive ViewPort

 # Technologies Used
 HTML5